How to apply

 Before submitting the application

-In addition to the research plan, a study plan, a funding plan and a supervision plan will be discussed during the meeting.
+In addition to the research plan, a study plan, a funding plan and a supervision plan will be discussed with the professor.
 See more about these documents below.
 When the applicant signs the application he/she commits to study according to it and when the supervising professor signs the application he/she commits to be the supervising professor of the student.
 More information about the rights and responsibilities of the student and the supervising professor here.

 Process of applying for doctoral studies (pdf) here.